 Dr Remy Gerbay is a Lecturer in International Arbitration at the Centre for Commercial Law Studies, Queen Mary University of London (QMUL).
 He is also co-director of the distance learning LL.M, PGDip and Certificate in international dispute resolution.

-Alongside his academic post at QMUL, Remy is also Counsel at US-based disputes firm MoloLamken LLP, where he advises companies and individuals in respect of complex international arbitrations and related litigation.
-Remy is admitted to practice as an Attorney (state of New York) and as a Solicitor (England and Wales).
+Alongside his academic post at QMUL, Remy is also Partner at US law firm Hughes Hubbard & Reed LLP, where he advises companies and individuals in respect of complex international arbitrations and related litigation.
+Remy is admitted to practice as an Attorney (state of New York and DC) and as a Solicitor (England and Wales).
 Remy frequently sits as arbitrator, having been appointed in ad hoc, ICC, LCIA, Swiss Chambers, DIAC and KIAC arbitrations (as co-arbitrator, sole and presiding arbitrator).

 Remy holds a PhD in international arbitration law from Queen Mary, an LLM from Georgetown Law (Fulbright Scholar), a Master’s Degree from the Graduate Institute (University of Geneva), and a French law degree from the University of Lyon (High Honours).

 In addition to Queen Mary, Remy has taught at various schools including SciencesPo (Paris) and Georgetown University.